 - Ones dry, a fresh top coat can be applied to restore the appearance and maximise protection of the timber.

 If you have an exterior wood care project to tackle and are not sure which product to choose, give our resident wood experts a call.
-They’re able to provide free, expert wood finishing advice, so that you can make a well informed choice on which products are suitable for your project.
+They’re able to provide free, expert wood finishing advice, so that you can make a well-informed choice on which products are suitable for your project.
+Alternatively, visit our FAQ page which covers many of our most commonly asked questions.